mohammadsf7293/sample-twitter/README.md

 - The application's architecture is inspired by <a target="_blank" href="https://github.com/nestjs/nest/tree/master/sample">samples from the NestJS official repository</a>.
 However, some design aspects may require improvements, which I have outlined in the `Future Enhancements` section.

+- The application includes comprehensive unit tests, accounting for errors and exceptions from lower-level infrastructure.
+For convenience, errors and exceptions that meet the test expectations and do not cause test failures are suppressed using the `--silent` option configured in the test script of `package.json`.
+If you'd like to view the full logs, you can either remove the `--silent` option or run the unit tests manually.

 ### Future Enhancements

 In the future, the list of user-created groups can be displayed in the UI to avoid repeatedly creating groups with the same users or items.
 Additionally, server-side logic can be implemented to detect and prevent the creation of duplicate groups.
 If a user attempts to create a group with identical members to an existing one, the system could